 FRESH!I like the word “fresh.”
 Who doesn’t want to be fresh?
 Or eat fresh?
 Or have a design that’s fresh?
 Nobody, that’s who.
-This space is dedicated to musings, postings, and comments on design, advertising and Knoxville.
-These are things, in a word, that I find “fresh.”
+This space is dedicated to things, in a word, that I find “fresh.”
 Stream of consciousness… and sorry, I take wonton liberties with grammar and punctuation!

 OK, this is just “flat” out cool, pun intended.
 A real, working bicycle made out of cardboard.
 I’m often puttering around the web looking for RSS feeds to add to my clients’ websites and I came across this story.
+If you want to cycle but have limited storage space, Ecosmo have a great range of folding step-through bikes.
 Click on the link below to watch the video.
 The impetus behind the design was the challenge of doing something that the inventor was told “is not possible.”
-Goes to show what you can do when you’re out to prove someone wrong about what you can do!
+Goes to show what you can do when you’re out to prove someone wrong!

 Bring on the Roasted Potatoes!